-In the photo, Mohd Aamir Khan gives a shoulder of support and empathy to Ankit Saxena’s grieving father Yashpal Saxena who breaks down during a meeting with the Karwan-E-Mohabbat is an iconic photo for what it represents, the idea of India united in diversity.
+The photo of Mohd Aamir Khan giving a shoulder of support and empathy to Ankit Saxena’s grieving father Yashpal Saxena who breaks down during a meeting with the Karwan-E-Mohabbat is an iconic photo for what it represents, the idea of India united in diversity.

 Mohd Aamir Khan was 18 year old in 1998 when he was suddenly picked up by plain dress police, taken to a torture room, beaten and tortured till he succumbed and signed some blank papers.
 A week later he was produced in Court, as an accused in 19 cases of terrorism.
 Framed as a terrorist at 18, Aamir spent fourteen years in jail even as the trials ran and one by one all but two of the false cases fell apart.
 In Jan 2012 Aamir was acquitted in 17 cases, two remains pending.
 The National Human Rights Council in it’s Relief Order granting Rs.
 5 lacs as monetary relief, said this about the extent of the harm caused to Aamir by these false cases:

 The materials on record not only reflects the excesses committed by the concerned police authorities but it also depicts the silent incarceration suffered by the victim.
 The fact is the victim had to spend 14 years long incarceration in the prison for no reason violating his human rights.